-Here’s some global and local statistics: The United Nations (UN) has estimated that, on average, a person born in 1950 would have lived for 47 years to 1997.
+What the statistics say Here’s some global and local statistics: The United Nations (UN) has estimated that, on average, a person born in 1950 would have lived for 47 years to 1997.
 In contrast, someone born today is expected to live to approximately 70 years of age, and someone born in 2050 will live to 76.
 That is globally.

 In South Africa, life expectancy is improving even faster than the rest of the world, much of this improvement being driven by the progress in treating HIV.
 Earlier this year, The South African Medical Research Council (SAMRC) released its latest report showing South Africa’s life expectancy has improved to 62 years in 2013 – an increase of 8.5 years since the low in 2005.
 That’s an increase of more than one year ‘of life’ every year!